 God loves humanity so much that He gave His Son to die for all to save them from justice in the form of eternal condemnation (John 3:16).
 The apostle Paul declared, “God shows his love for us in that while we were still sinners, Christ died for us.
 Since, therefore, we have now been justified by his blood, much more shall we be saved by him from the wrath of God” (Rom 5:8).
 Furthermore, Paul revealed, “For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord” (Rom 6:23).
 All people feel guilt for doing wrong — evil.
 For this reason, God sent His Son.
 Through His Son, all people can have forgiveness of sin.
 God loves you.

-The Christian message is the Gospel.
-In its most basic form, the Gospel is the saving message that reports of Jesus’s death, burial, and rising alive from death (1 Cor 15:1–4).
+The Christian message is the gospel.
+Of first important of the gospel is the saving message Jesus’s death, burial, and rising alive from death (1 Cor 15:1–4).
 Those who are saved have believed and conformed to Jesus’s death, burial, and resurrection.
 The apostle Paul depicted, “We were buried therefore with him by baptism into death, in order that, just as Christ was raised from the dead by the glory of the Father, we too might walk in newness of life” (Rom 6:4).
 Furthermore, Paul explained,

 having been buried with him in baptism, in which you were also raised with him through faith in the powerful working of God, who raised him from the dead.
 And you, who were dead in your trespasses and the uncircumcision of your flesh, God made alive together with him, having forgiven us all our trespasses, (Col 2:12–13).